bitmakerlabs/dev_environment_setup/README.md

 	3. Install Ruby on Rails
 	4. Install PostgreSQL

-Not all of these steps are required on day one at Bitmaker, in fact they are -- in some cases -- weeks apart in the curriculmn but they are presented here in a logical sequence.
+Not all of these steps are required on day one at Bitmaker, in fact they are -- in some cases -- weeks apart in the curriculmn but they are presented here in a dependent logical sequence.
 If you have trouble.
 Chill.
 Wait until your cohort begins the material and grab an instructor for help.

 With that out of the way, ready, set, go.